-How To Create and Trigger Your Alter Ego?
-(The Fearless & Confident You)
+How To Create and Trigger Your Fearless Alter Ego? – 9 Detailed Steps

 An alter ego can help you achieve things that you normally feel incapable of.
 But how to create and trigger your own alter ego?
 Learn the easy tricks in this complete guide.

 When it comes to making decisions, often as basic as waking up early to run, resisting the third drink, or not texting the ex who you want to break ties with – it seems like there are two people living in the same body.

 A part of you, the ‘beast in you’, goes to bed sure of hitting the track at 6 A.M, or is prepared to not take more than one drink.

 But the part that is confronted with the option of slipping back under the covers or allowing the next Negroni is the feeble willed Hedonist You, who can’t fathom what the beast version of you was thinking last night.

 If only you could discipline yourself to bring the two versions of you into line, life might run smoother.
 But the problem is when the moment of truth comes, that beast in you is nowhere to be found.